GitTimeraider/Media-Connector-docker/README.md

 **A comprehensive web-based media server manager**

-Manage your entire media stack from one beautiful web interface.
+Manage your entire media stack from one web interface.
 Control Sonarr, Radarr, download clients, and more with real-time monitoring and an intuitive interface.

 [Features](#features) • [Installation](#installation) • [Configuration](#configuration)